ghoshash1/ghoshash1.github.io/_publications/2025-01-16-risk-elicitation-health-behaviors.md

 excerpt: "Evaluates the predictive validity of incentivized and self-reported risk measures for health-related behaviors using survey and experimental data"
 venue: "Funded by University of Utah Clinical and Translational Institute (Draft Available on request)."
 paperurl: ""
-citation: "Zhang, P. & Ghosh, A."
+citation: "Ghosh, A (with Zhang, P.)"
 ---